wifisensing/PicoScenes-Manual/source/scenarios.rst

 Dual-Channel Spectrum Splitting and Stitching (Experimental)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-PicoScenes supports combining two channels operating at adjacent frequencies with the same bandwidth, achieving a similar effect to doubling the sampling rate of a single channel.
-This method allows surpassing the limitation of the maximum hardware sampling rate, such as achieving an equivalent 400 MHz sampling rate using the NI USRP X310 which has a maximum of 200 MHz sampling rate.
+PicoScenes supports the combination of two channels operating at different frequencies with the same bandwidth, which achieves a similar effect to doubling the sampling rate of a single channel.
+This method allows overcoming the limitation of the maximum hardware sampling rate, such as achieving an equivalent 400 MHz sampling rate using the NI USRP X310, which has a maximum sampling rate of 200 MHz.

-Assume you have two NI USRP X310 (with two UBX-160 daughterboards) and each is equipped with dual connection (usrp192.168.30.2_192.168.31.2 for the Rx end, and usrp192.168.40.2_192.168.41.2 for the Tx end).
-If you want to transmit and receive 802.11 EHT-SU 320 MHz channel bandwidth (CBW) frames at 5600 MHz using NI USRP X310 devices.
-You can use the following commands:
+Assuming you have two NI USRP X310 devices, each equipped with a dual connection (usrp192.168.30.2_192.168.31.2 for the Rx end and usrp192.168.40.2_192.168.41.2 for the Tx end).
+If you want to transmit and receive 802.11 EHT-SU 320 MHz channel bandwidth (CBW) frames at 5600 MHz using the NI USRP X310 devices, you can use the following commands:

 .. code-block:: bash

     PicoScenes "-d debug -i usrp192.168.30.2_192.168.31.2 --freq 5520 5680 --rate 200e6  --rx-resample-ratio 0.8 --merge --rx-cbw 320 --rxcm 3 --mode logger   --plot" #<- Run on the first computer (Rx end)
     PicoScenes "-d debug -i usrp192.168.40.2_192.168.41.2 --freq 5520 5680 --rate 200e6 --tx-resample-ratio 1.25 --split    --cbw 320 --txcm 3 --mode injector --format EHTSU --coding LDPC --repeat 1e9 --delay 5e5" #<- Run on the second computer (Tx end)

-Several key options are explained as below:
+Several key options are explained below:

-- ``--freq 5520 5680``: ``--freq`` supports multi-channel setting.
-To transmit 320 MHz CBW frame at 5600 MHz, two X310 channels should center at 5520 MHz and 5680 MHz.
+- ``--freq 5520 5680``: The ``--freq`` option supports multi-channel setting.
+To transmit a 320 MHz CBW frame at 5600 MHz, the two X310 channels should be centered at 5520 MHz and 5680 MHz.
-- ``--rate 200e6  --rx-resample-ratio 0.8``: To receive 320 MHz CBW frame at 5600 MHz, two X310 channels should center at 5520 MHz and 5680 MHz and operate at 160 MHz.
-However, NI USRP X310 doesn't support 160 MHz, therefore, Rx signals are resampled to 160 MHz.
+- ``--rate 200e6  --rx-resample-ratio 0.8``: To receive a 320 MHz CBW frame at 5600 MHz, the two X310 channels should be centered at 5520 MHz and 5680 MHz and operate at 160 MHz.
+However, the NI USRP X310 doesn't support 160 MHz, so the Rx signals are resampled to 160 MHz.
-- ``--rate 200e6 --tx-resample-ratio 1.25``: To transmit 320 MHz CBW frame at 5600 MHz, two X310 channels should center at 5520 MHz and 5680 MHz and operate at 160 MHz.
-However, NI USRP X310 doesn't support 160 MHz, therefore, Tx signals are resampled to 160 MHz.
+- ``--rate 200e6 --tx-resample-ratio 1.25``: To transmit a 320 MHz CBW frame at 5600 MHz, the two X310 channels should be centered at 5520 MHz and 5680 MHz and operate at 160 MHz.
+However, the NI USRP X310 doesn't support 160 MHz, so the Tx signals are resampled to 160 MHz.
-- ``--merge``: Rx end merges dual-channel signals into a 400 MHz higher sampling rate stream (then down-sampled by 0.8x);
+- ``--merge``: On the Rx end, the dual-channel signals are merged into a 400 MHz higher sampling rate stream (which is then down-sampled by 0.8x).
-- ``--split``: Tx end splits the 400 MHz rate I/Q streams into two 200 MHz rate streams (before splitting, up-sampled by 1.25x);
+- ``--split``: On the Tx end, the 400 MHz rate I/Q streams are split into two 200 MHz rate streams (before splitting, they are up-sampled by 1.25x).
-- ``--rx-cbw 320`` and ``--cbw 320``: Specify baseband decoder/encoder to operate at 320 MHz CBW mode;
+- ``--rx-cbw 320`` and ``--cbw 320``: Specify the baseband decoder/encoder to operate in 320 MHz CBW mode.

-.. hint:: The two frequencies specified to ``--freq`` can be any two hardware-supported frequencies, enabling more research flexibility.
+.. hint:: The two frequencies specified in ``--freq`` can be any two frequencies supported by the hardware, providing more research flexibility.

-.. note:: The 320 MHz sampling together with intensive *In-baseband Digital Resampling* are extremely CPU-intensive.
-Very high packet loss should be expected.
+.. note:: The 320 MHz sampling rate, along with intensive *In-baseband Digital Resampling*, is extremely CPU-intensive.
+Expect a very high packet loss rate.

 .. _parallel-decoding:
 Multi-Thread Rx Decoding (Experimental)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-PicoScenes Rx baseband decoder features an experimental multi-threading capability, allowing pp to :math:`N_{CPU}` times increase in decoding performance.
-Enabling this feature is easy like used in the following example:
+The PicoScenes Rx baseband decoder includes an experimental multi-threading capability, which can potentially increase the decoding performance by up to :math:N_{CPU} times.
+Enabling this feature is straightforward, as demonstrated in the following example:

 .. code-block:: bash

     PicoScenes "-d debug -i usrp --freq 5250 --preset RX_CBW_160 --mode logger --plot --mt 5" #<- Run on the first computer (Rx end)

-The ``--mt 5`` option instructs the Rx decoder to use 5 threads in parallel decoding.
+The ``--mt 5`` option specifies that the Rx decoder should utilize 5 threads for parallel decoding.

 .. _ax200-measurements:
 CSI Measurement using AX200/AX210 NICs
 -----------------------------------------------------------

-CSI extraction on Intel AX210/AX200 and particularly the 6 GHz band access are the exclusive features of PicoScenes platform.
-In this section, we showcase the most frequently used ISAC research scenarios:
+CSI extraction on Intel AX210/AX200, including the 6 GHz band access, is one of the exclusive features of the PicoScenes platform.
+In this section, we will explore several commonly used research scenarios for ISAC:

 #. :ref:`ax200-wifi-ap`
 #. :ref:`ax200-monitor`